Quicr/laps/docs/peering.md

     TA --> S4[Subscriber 4]
 ```

-In the above diagram, it illustrates that publisher publishes to a track alias.
+In the above high level diagram, it illustrates that publisher publishes to a track alias.
 That track alias matches
-a set of subscribers of the same alias.
+a set of subscribers using the same alias.
+Publisher **MUST** publish to the exact subscribe track alias.
 Data is then fanned-out to all the matching subscribers.

 > [!IMPORTANT]
 > In MoQT the track alias can be different between subscribers and publishers.
 The peering architecture normalizes track alias to be a consistent hash of the opaque namespace tuple and name.
 Subscribers and publishers can still use their own track alias, but those will be mapped to the consistent hash upon forwarding via peering.
 For efficiency, it's recommended to use the `SUBSCRIBE_ERROR(retry track alias)` method to have both publisher and subscribers use the same consistent hash algorithm for track alias.

 In peering, the track is referred to as a **data context** using QUIC layer transmission.
-As in MoQT,
+In MoQT,
 the data context uniquely identifies a flow of same content data (e.g., track, file, ...) that can
 span over many streams.
 As with MoQT, there can only be one active QUIC stream at a time for the same
 data context (e.g., track).
 Transitioning to a new QUIC stream primarily is to mitigate some problem with